tinuzz/wp-plugin-trackserver/readme.txt

 WARNING: please do not confuse the slugs that you configure in Trackserver with the URLs (permalinks) that you use to publish your maps and tracks.
-Above all, make sure there is no conflict between the permalink for a post or page and the URLs (slugs) that Trackserver uses for location updates.
-The slugs in Trackerver's configuration are for the location updates only.
+Above all, make sure there is no conflict between the permalink for a post or page and the slugs that Trackserver uses for location updates.
+The slugs in Trackerver's configuration are for the location updates ONLY.
 If you try to open them in a browser, you will get errors like 'Illegal request'.
 Trackserver operates on a low level within WordPress, so if there is a conflict between Trackserver and a post or a page, Trackserver will win and the page will be